 Is the NLCSW Complaints and Discipline process impacted by COVID-19?

-While NLCSW’s physical office remains closed to the public, NLCSW staff are working and committed to reviewing concerns and complaints as efficiently as possible.
+While NLCSW’s physical office is currently open by appointment only, NLCSW staff are working onsite and committed to reviewing concerns and complaints as efficiently as possible.
 A detailed overview of the Complaints Review Process is available on our website - https://nlcsw.ca/regulation/complaints-review-process.
 If you would like to speak with someone about the conduct or behavior of a social worker or about the Professional Conduct Review process, please contact the Associate Registrar by email (email@example.com) or phone (709-753-0200 ext 202).

 Where can I find credible sources of public information related to COVID-19?